-Generally the GO will run the meeting, first of all welcoming members, dealing with any administration, giving apologies and introducing the presenter.
-Try to start on time and keep an eye on the clock, so that sufficient time is available for discussion - one of the most essential ingredients of most U3A group activities.
+Generally, the GO will run the meeting, first of all welcoming members, dealing with any administration, giving apologies and introducing the presenter.
+Try to start on time and keep an eye on the clock, so that sufficient time is available for discussion - one of the most essential ingredients of most u3a group activities.
 It is equally important to finish on time, perhaps with a brief summary of the session, so that people can get away to whatever comes next in their busy lives.

 Everyone appreciates thanks, and it is usually the role of the GO to make sure that this courtesy happens.
 The member who has worked hard at preparing a presentation, or has done all the organisation for a trip, deserves acknowledgment.

-The contribution of the person who has hosted the meeting, perhaps having moved the furniture around or tidied the house beforehand, should also be mentioned.
+The contribution of the person who has hosted the meeting should also be mentioned.